Imperfect, Heavy, Light, Powerful, and Excellent.

 1. The Operating System, starring Windows 8/8.1:

-Windows 8.1 Update 1 had a good head start with Windows 8, as I started using it during the first publicly available betas about 9 months before launch, dual booting on my Macbook Pro.
+Windows 8.1 Update 1 had a good head start with Windows 8, as I started using it during the first publicly available betas about nine months before launch, dual booting on my Macbook Pro.
 That experience gave me plenty of time to figure out how to navigate the OS well before launch, so I didn’t have the struggle that many people did.
 Of course, it probably helps that I naturally enjoy exploring and discovering new things.

 The early Windows 8 experience did have its struggles, though.
 I’d become accustomed to the iPad and even to my Windows Phone 7 device, both of which had lots of apps available in their stores.
-Windows 8’s store was notoriously barren by comparison, and that led to some early frustration when trying to use Surface Pro as just a tablet.
-Too many apps and features were missing to make for a satisfying experience Planet Amend.
+Windows 8’s store was notoriously barren by comparison, and that led to some early frustration when trying to use the Surface Pro as just a tablet.
+Too many apps and features were missing to make for a satisfying experience, Planet Amend.

-Best, though, is that with OneDrive, you get 7GB storage for free, which, while not enough to cover, say, your music and photos collection, is probably plenty to ensure your critical documents are all safely backed up within moments of you making any change.
+The best, though, is that with OneDrive, you get 7GB storage for free, which, while not enough to cover, say, your music and photos collection, is probably plenty to ensure your critical documents are all safely backed up within moments of you making any change.
 It’s easy to learn to save to your OneDrive folder, and once you’ve become accustomed to having that safety net, you’ll wonder how you ever lived without it.

 2. The Hardware: Build Quality, Heft, and Capability.